dominicmleonard/ansible/README.md

-# Prepare Azure Cloud Shell
+# Get up and Running

 * Login to Azure CloudShell (bash).